 Communicable Disease Policy Requirements

-A well written and implemented Communicable Disease Prevention policy that meets NARR Standards, can help you make sure that you are taking reasonable steps to prevent the spread of disease, whether residents have a condition or not, and while respecting the individual rights of the residents who live in the home.
+A well-written and well implemented communicable disease prevention policy that meets NARR Standards can help ensure that you are taking reasonable steps to prevent the spread of disease in a recovery home, whether residents have a condition or not and while respecting their individual rights.

 1. Residents are not required to disclose communicable disease status to the recovery housing operator.

 Residents are allowed to keep this information private by law.
-Residents may share their health condition, if they choose to, but the operator must not require them to disclose any health condition information to provide housing or services.
+Residents may share their health condition, if they choose to, but the operator must not require them to disclose any health condition information before providing housing or services.

-1. The recovery house must have a policy to notify residents and staff on what behaviors may increase the risk of spread of communicable disease and steps that they can take to mitigate these risks.
+1. The recovery house must have a policy to notify residents and staff about what behaviors may increase the risk of spreading communicable disease and steps that they can take to mitigate these risks.

-1. The recovery house must have a policy on disposal of any biohazardous materials, such as sharps (IE: needles) that a resident may use for insulin or other prescribed medications.
+1. The recovery house must have a policy on disposal of any biohazardous materials, such as needles that a resident may use for insulin or other prescribed medications.

 Course Syllabus